You are currently browsing the monthly archive for September 2006.

 The demonstrators are all good people, and I consider some of them personal friends.
 But if Tom, a progressive whose politics border on socialist, is getting this message and responding as he does, imagine the impact on the vast majority of ordinary folk who are on the lunch clock as they’re driving by this very exclusive demo.
 As with every demonstration, the strategy should be considered.
 Whom are we reaching?
 How are we reaching them?
 How will we measure the success of the demonstration?

 How does activist anti-intellectualism manifest on the ground?
 One instance is the reduction of strategy to mere tactics, to horrible effect.
 Take for example the largely failed San Francisco protest against the National Association of Broadcasters, an action that ended up costing tens of thousands of dollars, gained almost no attention, had no impact on the NAB and nearly ruined one of the sponsoring organizations.
 During a postmortem discussion of this debacle one of the organizers reminded her audience that: “We had 3,000 people marching through [the shopping district] Union Square protesting the media.
 That’s amazing.
 It had never happened before.”
 Never mind the utter non-impact of this aimless march.
 The point was clear: We marched for ourselves.
 We were our own targets.
 Activism made us good.

-And maybe the good Paul Encimer have thought these questions through, and have their answers, or at least some of them.
+And maybe the good Paul Encimer and friends have thought these questions through, and have their answers, or at least some of them.
 Let’s just remember that a demonstration is not necessarily successful simply because it happens.

 Oh, and I forgot to mention – the RT’s edit of Tom’s letter to change the spelling from minuscule to miniscule is technically erroneous. minuscule is the proper spelling.